astrokings/akguide/docs/eng/1502arenastanby.md

  - You can organize your fleet regardless of the number of ships you currently own.
  - It is not possible to assign duplicate flagships or heroes in each fleet.
  - The ships are based on the highest tier you can currently produce, and the current enhancement level is applied.
+ - The current ship enhancement is applied to the ship enhancement information, and different enhancement slots for each fleet can be applied.
  - All the enhancements, equipment, and buffs of flagships and ships on the commander's planet are applied except for external buffs.
  - Completing the fleet formation and registering for participation is necessary to be able to proceed with the battle.<br>